K-Schiffli/Schiffli-5856-a5/readme.md

-To add a new item to the list, open the items dropdown menu von the top menu bar and click the "Add New Item" button.
+To add a new item to the list, open the items dropdown menu on the top menu bar and click the "Add New Item" button.

 To edit the values of an item, double-click on the box holding the value you want to edit and make your changes.
 Press enter to save your changes.